jhalon/jhalon.github.io/_posts/2020-04-16-utilizing-syscalls-in-csharp-2.md

 But, how can we be so sure that it was the syscall that executed and not just the native api function from __ntdll__?

 Well to make sure that it was our syscall that executed, we can once again utilize [Process Monitor](https://docs.microsoft.com/en-us/sysinternals/downloads/procmon) to monitor our executable.

-From here we can view specific Read/Write operation properties and their call stack.
+From here, we can view specific Read/Write operation properties and their call stack.

 <p align="center"><a href="/images/syscall-code-22.png"><img src="/images/syscall-code-22.png"></a></p>

-After monitoring the process during execution, we see that there was one `CreateFile` operation carried out against out `test.txt` file.
+After monitoring the process during execution, we see that there was one `CreateFile` operation for our `test.txt` file.
 If we were to view the call stack of that operation, we would see the following.

 <p align="center"><a href="/images/syscall-code-23.png"><img src="/images/syscall-code-23.png"></a></p>

 Well look at that!
 No calls from or to __ntdll__ were made!
 Just a simple syscall from an unknown memory location to __ntoskrnl.exe__!
+We made a valid syscall!

 This essentially would bypass any API hooking if there was one implemented on __NtCreateFile__! 😈

 ## Closing

 And there we have it ladies and gentleman!
 After learning a lot about Windows Internals, Syscalls, and C#, you should now be able to utilize what you learned here to create your own syscalls in C#!

-The final code for this project can be accessed from my GitHub: [SharpCall](https://github.com/jhalon/SharpCall)
+The final code for this project has been added to the [SharpCall](https://github.com/jhalon/SharpCall) reposiroty on my Github.

-Now I did mention at the start of this blog post that i'll post a few links to projects that utilize that same functionality.
+Now I did mention at the start of this blog post that I'll post a few links to projects that utilize that same functionality.
 So if you get stuck or just want some inspiration then I suggest you look at the following projects.

 * [SharpMiniDump](https://github.com/b4rtik/SharpMiniDump/)
 * [LOLBITS](https://github.com/Kudaes/LOLBITS)